abrondijk/guides_notes/Homelab/k3s/Cluster setup.md

 # HA Cluster setup

+If a Ubuntu server 21.10 or newer is used on a Raspberry Pi, additional kernel modules have to be installed first by installing the package `sudo apt install linux-modules-extra-raspi`, and reboot.

+## Set hostnames

+Add hostnames for all nodes in every node's hosts file, as otherwise thousands of DNS requests will be made for those entries.

 ##  Installation with `k3sup`

 Initially tried with this, worked but preferred doing it manually as it makes you understand things more.